Multiplicity dependence of $Υ$ production at forward rapidity in pp collisions at $\sqrt{s}$ = 13 TeV

 Figure 1

-Dimuon invariant mass distribution for low-multiplicity pp collisions, corresponding to the $N_{\mathrm {trk}}^{\mathrm {corr}}$ interval bin $[1, 8]$ (left) and for high-multiplicity pp collisions, corresponding to the $N_{\mathrm {trk}}^{\mathrm {corr}}$ interval bin $[42, 50]$ (right)..
+Dimuon invariant mass distribution for low-multiplicity pp collisions, corresponding to the $N_{\mathrm {trk}}^{\mathrm {corr}}$ interval bin $[1, 8]$ (left) and for high-multiplicity pp collisions, corresponding to the $N_{\mathrm {trk}}^{\mathrm {corr}}$ interval bin $[42, 50]$ (right).
+The $\Upsilon$(1S) peak position and width are fixed to the values obtained in the multiplicity-integrated sample.
+Significances ($\mathrm{S/\sqrt{S+B}}$) are evaluated in a 3 standard deviation (3$\sigma$) window around the mean value of the peak.

 Figure 2

-Self-normalized yield of $\Upsilon$(nS) states as a function of normalized charged-particle multiplicity for $p_{\rm{T}} > 0$.
-The error bars represent the statistical uncertainty on the $\Upsilon$ yields, while the quadratic sum of the point-by-point systematic uncertainties on the $\Upsilon$ yield as well as on $\textrm{d}N_{\mathrm{ch}} / \textrm{d}\eta$ / $\langle \textrm{d}N_{\mathrm{ch}}/\textrm{d}\eta \rangle$ is depicted as boxes.
-The dashed line shown in the top panel represents a linear function with the slope equal to unity..
+Self-normalized yield of $\Upsilon$(nS) states as a function of self-normalized charged-particle multiplicity, $p_{\rm{T}}$-integrated.
+The vertical error bars represent the statistical uncertainty on the $\Upsilon$ yields, while the systematic uncertainties on $\textrm{d}N_{\mathrm{\Upsilon}}/\textrm{d}y/\langle \textrm{d}N_{\mathrm{\Upsilon}}/\textrm{d}y\rangle$ and $\textrm{d}N_{\mathrm{ch}} / \textrm{d}\eta$ / $\langle \textrm{d}N_{\mathrm{ch}}/\textrm{d}\eta \rangle$ are depicted as boxes.
+The dashed line shown in the top panel represents a linear function with the slope equal to unity.

 Figure 3

-Self-normalized yield of $\Upsilon$(nS) states as a function of normalized charged-particle multiplicity for $p_{\rm{T}} > 0$, compared to 3-pomeron CGC approach , PYTHIA 8.2 and CPP .
-The dashed line represents a linear function with the slope equal to unity. .
+Self-normalized yield of $\Upsilon$(nS) states as a function of self-normalized charged-particle multiplicity, $p_{\rm{T}}$-integrated, compared to 3-pomeron CGC approach , PYTHIA 8.2 and CPP .
+The vertical error bars represent the statistical uncertainty, while the systematic uncertainties are depicted as boxes The dashed line represents a linear function with the slope equal to unity.

 Figure 4